 18 is a year overflowing with contradictions.
 Eighteen wants to be a child forever and yet he cannot wait to grow up.
 He loves his house and cannot wait to leave it.
 Eighteen is our teen living in our home and in the same momentous year, an adult residing in another state.
 On the eve of his 18th birthday it seems almost as if nothing has changed and then one morning in August everything is different.

-18 is the year I have dreaded since the day he was born.
-It is the year that I will begin to know him a little less, the year when more of his life happens away from our family than within it.
+the year that I will begin to know him a little less, the year when more of his life happens away from our family than within it.
 But 18 is also the year I am most grateful for, that as his childhood ends it has been filled with joy and he has thrived wrapped in our love and that of his brothers.

 Eighteen cannot believe he is 18.
 When I tell him that he must register for the selective service and to vote, that I can no longer deal with his doctor, the health insurance company or his college housing office, he is taken aback.
 Eighteen wants to be an adult, but not if it means a lot of paperwork.